-Our mission is to help residents of Windsor County, Vermont, and portions of Grafton County, New Hampshire, and Sullivan County, New Hampshire, access restorative justice programs.
+Our mission is to help residents of Windsor County, Vermont, portions of Grafton County, New Hampshire, and Sullivan County, New Hampshire, access restorative justice programs.
 We assist them in repairing harm caused by their unlawful actions.
-Our work is victim centered and focuses on the physical, emotional, and social impact of crime.
-By offering education, provider referrals, and support we empower those we serve to improve their quality of life while lowering the likelihood of reoffending in the future.
+Our work is victim-centered and focuses on the physical, emotional, and social impact of crime.
+By offering education, provider referrals, and support we empower those we serve to improve their quality of life while lowering the likelihood of re-offending in the future.

 With all of our programs, we operate with Restorative Justice principles and philosophies.